 3. IT leaders struggle to communicate integration value

 Despite the importance of articulating the business value of integration, organizations typically do not do it very well.
 Deloitte’s 2018 survey of 1,400 global executives found areas for improvement during both the initial investment phase and on an ongoing basis.
 Why is this the case?
 There are two primary reasons: lack of practice and absence of widely accepted integration value framework.

 The interaction between IT and business has evolved significantly.
 IT used to be seen as a “keep the lights on” function, so IT leaders didn’t get much practice articulating the full value of their IT investments to their business counterparts during investment cycles.
 Instead, they typically focused on how their proposed investment could meet business requirements at lower cost, rather than its potential to generate multiple sources of business value outside of its initial use case.

 Absence of a value framework

 Many IT organizations are getting better at talking about the value of their business applications, but given the complexity of integration itself, there is no widely accepted framework to articulate value.
 There are many factors at play.
 Take the comparison of current custom-code integration approaches with a potentially new API-based alternative: APIs can help improve productivity through reuse, and, in turn, can help bring in more revenue or cut costs quicker.
 They improve security and can also be monetized as an organization charges users for access to data.
 The list goes on.

-MuleSoft developed a framework to help organizations clearly articulate the sources of value created through integration.
+MuleSoft developed a set of tools to help you overcome these challenges.
+Starting with our online Value Calculator, you can gauge 5 years of integration impact for your organization in just 5 minutes.
+We also created a framework to then help you clearly articulate the sources of value created through integration.
 To access examples of it in practice, and suggestions on when to apply it, download How to articulate the value of integration.